justinthelaw/uds-rke2/docs/MINIO.md

 ### Configure Deploy Time MinIO Overrides

-This example will show how to expose the ability to override the default users, policies, service accounts and buckets provisioned in the MinIO instance at bundle deploy time.
+This example will show how to expose the ability to override the default users, policies, service accounts, and buckets provisioned in the MinIO instance at bundle deploy time.

 ```yaml
 # uds-bundle.yaml